History of the Sociology House

 The History of 1810-12 Chicago Avenue and the Department of Sociology

-It all started quietly enough 110 years ago when a Northwestern German professor named Hatfield moved into a new home at 1810 Chicago Avenue.
+It all started quietly enough in 1890 when a Northwestern German professor named Hatfield moved into a new home at 1810 Chicago Avenue.
 Although he did not stay long, more than 45 years later he was contacted about the house: The City of Evanston wanted to know if it had, indeed, always been a boarding house.

 According to documents at the Evanston Historical Society, the double house at 1810-1812 Chicago Avenue had a series of owners until the mid 1920s, when Frank C. Whitmore, an NU chemistry professor, assumed ownership of both addresses.
 He lived at 1812 while renting out 1810.
 The renter also rented out rooms, and a Mrs. Huxley, next door at 1808, was not happy with all the comings and goings.
 For more than 10 years she complained to Evanston's building commissioner.
 A letter written by the commissioner describes it this way: "the premises…are used contrary to the regulations of the Evanston Zoning Ordinance…It is reported that (the) premises are used for a commercial photography business, lodging house, and furniture sales and display rooms…"